Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

    - `seq == expectedSeq` with no in-flight delivery: `Tell` the consumer a `Delivery` and mark it in flight.
    - `seq` equal to the in-flight sequence: drop; it was already handed to the consumer.
    - Otherwise insert into the deduplicated receive buffer.
 If the buffer is full, keep the existing lower sequences, drop the arriving one without advancing `expectedSeq`, and open the rate-limited gap request; the producer controller still holds the unconfirmed message and timeout resend recovers it.
+5. Chunked sequenced messages always buffer: a chunk is never deliverable alone.
+The run assembles once the contiguous first-to-last coverage at `expectedSeq` is complete, delivering one `Delivery` under the last chunk's sequence; the entries stay buffered until confirmation purges the whole run, because `expectedSeq` advances only at message boundaries.
+A last-chunk hint (`runLastSeq`) keeps per-arrival work constant instead of rescanning the run on every chunk.
+Structural violations of the authenticated run are terminal ([section 18](#18-failure-classification)): a run not starting with a first chunk, a whole message interleaved into the run, a changed `MessageID`, or a repeated first chunk.
+Assembly raises them once coverage completes; for a run that can never complete, such as a whole message occupying the sequence where the run should have continued, the tick's gap rule scans the contiguous prefix and fails terminally instead of resending forever.
-5. `Confirmed` from the bound consumer must match the in-flight `MessageID`, `SessionID`, and `Seq`; then the controller advances, purges the buffer below `expectedSeq`, applies the confirmation batching rules, and drains the next deliverable message.
+6. `Confirmed` from the bound consumer must match the in-flight `MessageID`, `SessionID`, and `Seq`; then the controller advances, purges the buffer below `expectedSeq`, applies the confirmation batching rules, and drains the next deliverable message.
-6. On consumer `Terminated` it stops itself.
+7. On consumer `Terminated` it stops itself.
 On producer-controller `Terminated` it clears the resolved PID, session, and registration, and keeps ticking. `PostStop` cancels the schedule.

 A payload decode failure is terminal (`ReliableDeliveryStageProtocol`): decoding is deterministic, so no resend can repair it.